 - 550-fill-power down provides compressible and breathable insulation.

-- 2-way YKK® Vislon zipper closes smoothly with a windflap to seal out drafts.
+- 2-way YKK® Vislon zipper with a windflap.

-- 2 zippered handwarmer pockets and 1 zippered chest pocket.
+- Zippered pockets plus a zippered chest pocket.

 - Internal fleece cuffs.